BabylonJS/OldDocumentationSite/content/How_To/scene/Multi_Canvases.md

-# How to Use Multiple Canvases with one engine

 Starting with Babylon.js v4.1, it is now possible to use one engine on several canvases.

 To do so, you need to create "views".
 A view is defined by a canvas (the target) and a camera (the definition of the view).